thulieblack/deeplearnings/private/text_gen.md

 - _`constrained beam-search decoding`_ by calling `constrained_beam_search()`, if `constraints!=None` or `force_words_ids!=None`.

-Apart from `inputs`, all the arguments below will default to the value of the attribute of the same name as defined in the model’s config `(config.json)` which in turn defaults to the [`PretrainedConfig`] of the model.
+Apart from the `inputs`, all arguments below will default to the value of the attribute with the same name as defined in the model’s config `(config.json)` which in turn defaults to the [`PretrainedConfig`] of the model.

-Most of these parameters are explained in more detail in [this blog post](https://huggingface.co/blog/how-to-generate).
+Most of these parameters are detailed more in [this blog post](https://huggingface.co/blog/how-to-generate).

 Here are some examples: